cfengine/documentation/reference/promise-types.markdown

 **Description**: The `handle` string is a unique id-tag string for referring to this as a promisee elsewhere.

-A promise handle is like a \`goto' label.
+A promise handle is like a 'goto' label.
 It allows you to refer to a promise as the promisee of `depends_on` client of another promise.
 Handles are essential for mapping dependencies and performing impact analyses.